edwards-bird-lab/odyssey_management/README.md

 `check_storage_quota` - summarize current cluster storge usage in the `scratchlfs` and `holylfs` locations

+`compressMaker` - automated compression of raw MAKER outputs

+`compressRepMod` - automated compression of raw RepeatModeler outputs

+`compressSupernova` - automated compression of raw Supernova outputs

+`compressTrinity` - automated compression of raw Trinity outputs

+`fastq_compress` - Slurm job script for compressing all larger (>100 MB) FASTQ files in a directory using GZIP

 `intrun` - start up an interactive session so commands are not run on login nodes

 `jobscript_template` - write a job script template to the terminal for help creating a new job script

+`sam_compress` - Slurm job script for compressing all larger (>100 MB) SAM files in a directory to BAM

 `switch_partition_all` - switch the run partition of all queued jobs